ringecosystem/collaboration/grant/projects/offchain-subnames.md

 #### Tasks:

-1. Configure the contracts to support "ringdao.eth" domain.
+1. Configure the contracts to support "ringdao.eth" domain for testing.
 2. Deploy contracts to testnet(Darwinia Koi).
 3. Implement and deploy the offchain gateway.
 4. Implement the Wallet Connect button including customizing it to support subname.